coherent-marco/DjangoTesting/docs/test_forms.md

         )
 ```

-An basic sample test showing a `ModelForm` validation:
+An basic sample test showing a `ModelForm` validation and model creation:
 ```python
 from django.test import TestCase